+Questions

-Questions Please direct questions appropriate board member officer.
-Technical questions should be directed to the Technical Coordinator.
+Please direct questions to

+appropriate board member or

+officer.
+Technical questions should

+be directed to the Technical

+Coordinator.

+Membership

-Membership Applications for membership should be directed to the Membership Co-ordinator: Ann Bell 544-4505 8325 39th Avenue N.
+Applications for membership should

+be directed to the Membership

+Co-ordinator: Ann Bell 544-4505

+8325 39th Avenue N.

+8325 39th Avenue N.

+New Hope,

+Minnesota, 55427

-New Hope, Minnesota, 55427 \$12 buys membership for one year.
+\$12 buys membership for one year.

 New members and persons renewing after letting membership expire, pay a \$5 administration fee.
 Members receive a subscription to this newsletter and all club benefits.

-DOMs and MSDs The 3 most recent DOMs (Disk of the Month) are available at meetings for

-Month) are available at meetings for \$5/disk or any DOM may be ordered by mail for \$7.50/disk.
+DOMs and MSDs The 3 most recent DOMs (Disk of the Month) are available at meetings for \$5/disk or any DOM may be ordered by mail for \$7.50/disk.
 MSDs are \$15/disk at meetings or \$17.50/disk by mail.
 Contact

-Terry Schoeppner,

-Box 241, Inver Grove Heights

-MN, 55075 (455-8613)

-Members may have DOMs copied to their own media.
-Contact Chuck Thiesfeld - details within this newsletter. newsletter.
+\$15/disk at meetings or \$17.50/disk by mail.
+Contact Terry Schoeppner, Box 241, Inver Grove Heights MN, 55075 (455-8613) Members may have DOMs copied to their own media.
+Contact Chuck Thiesfeld - details within this newsletter.

-Mini'app'les does not endorse any specific dealers but does promote distribution of information which may help club members to identify the best buys and service.
+Dealers Mini'app'les does not endorse any specific dealers but does promote distribution of information which may help club members to identify the best buys and service.
 Consequently, the club does participate in bulk purchases of media, software, hardware and publications on behalf of its members.

-Newsletter Contributions Please send contributions directly to the Newsletter Editor.
-Hard copy binary or text files are preferred, but any form will be gratefully accepted.
-Deadline for publication is the 1st Wednesday of the month preceding the month in which the item might be included.
-An article will be printed when space permits if, in the opinion of the Newsletter Editor, it constitutes suitable material for publication.
+Newsletter Contributions

 Please send contributions directly

+to the Newsletter Editor.
+Hard copy

+binary or text files are preferred,

+but any form will be gratefully

+accepted.
+Deadline for publication

+is the 1st Wednesday of the month

+preceding the month in which the

+item might be included.
+An article

+will be printed when space permits

+if, in the opinion of the Newsletter

+Editor, it constitutes suitable

+material for publication.

+Advertising

-Advertising Direct Advertising inquiries to our co-ordinator Eric Holterman at: PO Box 21-425 Eagan, MN, 55121 612-454-5628
+Direct Advertising inquiries to our

+co-ordinator Eric Holterman at:

+PO Box 21-425

+Eagan, MN, 55121 612-454-5628